 - 1 teaspoon vanilla extract

 - 1. In a large bowl, combine the eggs, sugar and oil.
 Combine the flour, cinnamon, baking soda, baking powder, salt and nutmeg; beat into egg mixture.
 Stir in carrots.

 - 2. Pour into two greased and floured 9-in. round baking pans.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - 3. For frosting, in another large bowl, cream butter and cream cheese until light and fluffy.
 Beat in vanilla.
 Gradually beat in confectioners' sugar.
 Add enough milk to achieve desired spreading consistency.
 Reserve 1/2 cup frosting for decorating if desired.
-Stir walnuts into remaining frosting.
+If desired, stir walnuts into remaining frosting.

 Reviews for Old-Fashioned Carrot Cake with Cream Cheese Frosting

 "This recipe makes 24 cupcakes.
 I skipped the walnuts and goofed and added 3 tablespoons of cinnamon but they were still delish,"

 "I made this cake for our Easter dessert and it was delicious!
 I didn't change a thing other than use 8 inch round pans vs the 9 inch because I like my cakes a little taller.
 It was moist, had the perfect balance of flavors, and the cream cheese frosting was wonderful.
 The last of it was eaten just last night (3 days later), and I swear it just got more moist by the day!
 This is a keeper."